alexraskin/lhbot/README.md

 ---
 ### What is LhBot?
-If you follow LhCloudy on twitch, you will know that he will not share what Lh stands for in his name.
-I decided to write a discord bot that keeps track of everyone's guesses in his discord, plus a bunch of other fun things.
+If you follow LhCloudy on twitch, you will know, that he will not share what Lh stands for in his name.
+I decided to write a discord bot, that keeps track of everyone's guesses in his discord, plus a bunch of other fun things.
 It is mainly used in his discord server, but you can also use it in your own server.
+Please create an issue if you have any questions.

 ---
 ### Connect with LhCloudy